Skip to Main Content

 • Online courses are delivered entirely using computer technology and the College’s LMS, titled “Falcon Online,” licensed from Desire2Learn (D2) Brightspace.
 Students and faculty interact using a variety of tools including email, assignments, web‐conferencing, discussion boards, virtual groups, and other tools.
 All assignments are exchanged electronically using the assignments area in the LMS.
 Tests, quizzes, and orientations are completed online.
 Faculty are encouraged to use alternative assessment practices such as writing assignments, discussions, group projects, and portfolios instead of relying completely on quizzes or tests.

 • Partially Online courses (also called hybrid) are presented in a format where some of the course materials/resources are available only through accessing the College’s LMS.
-For more information on web‐enhancing or placing your course online, visit the Online Studies webpages.
+For more information on web‐enhancing or placing your course online, visit the Academic Innovation webpages.

 Falcon Online (LMS) Training